arashnm80/arashnm80.github.io/handbook.md

 - See many different possibilities created by different choices every moment
 - Try to predect every path and its consequences
 - Choices of every person can have great impact on another guy
-### It's a simple story
-Either I do x and y happens or I do A and B happens.
 ### Don't be sorry, be better
 ### Directed Web Graph
 ### unlock new skills and abilities